How to Get Bigger Arms: From 12-17 Inches

 This is all wrong.

-Firstly, it doesn’t matter if you eat in a 500 calorie surplus or a 5,000 calorie surplus; the weight will be distributed proportionally.
+Firstly, it doesn’t matter if you eat with a 500-calorie surplus or a 5,000-calorie surplus; the weight will be distributed proportionally.

-For example, if you gain 10lbs — roughly 6lbs of this will be fat and 4lbs will be lean mass.
+For example, if you gain 10 pounds, roughly 6 pounds of this will be fat and 4 pounds will be lean mass.

-Research on the effects of overeating have found that the percentage of fat free mass gained (on average) is 50-68% (2)
+Research on the effects of overeating has found that the percentage of fat-free mass gained (on average) is 50–68% (3).

-68% was recorded in individuals who were sedentary (3), meaning that even if you grossly overeat, binge eating on Doritos and Pizza from your couch; you’ll still gain more muscle than most bodybuilders would in a year from lifting weights.
+68% was recorded in individuals who were sedentary (4), meaning that even if you grossly overeat, binge eating on Doritos and pizza from your couch, you’ll still gain more muscle than most bodybuilders would in a year from lifting weights.

 I can explain the results from studies that seemingly indicate that ‘eating in a small calorie surplus results in 100% muscle gains’.
 In these studies, the participants have previously lost muscle at some point in the past.
 Thus, by overeating, they are simply restoring the mass they previously lost.

-For example, if you under-ate at some point in your life and lost 6lbs of lean mass.
-You could overeat by as much as you want — and you’d gain that lean mass back (with no fat whatsoever), until you regained the 6lbs back.
-Then once you got to this point, the weight you gain would be distributed proportionately again (with most weight gain being fat mass).
+For example, if you underate at some point in your life and lost 6 pounds of lean mass, you could overeat by as much as you want, and you’d gain that lean mass back (with no fat whatsoever) until you regained the 6 pounds.
+Then, once you got to this point, the weight you gained would be distributed proportionately again, with the most weight gain being fat mass.